Doug Redl

-Doug Redl (born September 3, 1956) is a former Canadian football offensive lineman who played four seasons in the Canadian Football League (CFL) with the Toronto Argonauts and Hamilton Tiger-Cats.
-He was drafted by the Saskatchewan Roughriders as a territorial exemption in the 1978 CFL Draft.
-He played CIS football at the University of Saskatchewan and attended Evan Hardy Collegiate in Saskatoon, Saskatchewan.
+Doug Redl (born September 3, 1956) is a Canadian former professional football offensive lineman who played four seasons in the Canadian Football League (CFL) with the Toronto Argonauts and Hamilton Tiger-Cats.
+He was drafted by the Saskatchewan Roughriders as a territorial exemption in the 1978 CFL draft.
+He played CIS football at the University of Saskatchewan.
 He is the older brother of fellow CFL player Scott Redl.

+Early life

+Redl attended Evan Hardy Collegiate in Saskatoon, Saskatchewan.

 College career

 Redl played for the Saskatchewan Huskies from 1974 to 1977.
 He named to the Canada West conference all-star team at offensive guard in 1976 and 1977.
 He also earned CIAU All-Canadian honours both years.
 Redl was named to the Canadian team for the Can-Am Bowl in Tampa, Florida, featuring college all-stars from Canada and the U.S, in 1977.

 Professional career

-Redl was selected by the Saskatchewan Roughriders as a territorial exemption in the 1978 CFL Draft.
+Redl was selected by the Saskatchewan Roughriders as a territorial exemption in the 1978 CFL draft.
 He played for the Toronto Argonauts from 1978 to 1979.
 He played for the Hamilton Tiger-Cats in 1980 and 1982.
 His career ended due to a leg injury.